TERRAGREEN/Core-Wallet/README.md

 - testnet
 - live account

 A Testnet wallet can be use for development and research purpose of the source code.
-Whle a live account allows to initiate transaction in our live network, whereas testnet do not.
+While a live account allows to initiate transaction in our live network, whereas testnet do not.